-The Australian tube worm builds and inhabits white calcareous tubes up to two mm in diameter and ten cm long with distinctive collar-like rings at irregular intervals.
-Found in all southern ports between Pembrokeshire, Wales and the Thames estuary.
-Further records exist from Barrow-in-Furness, Cumbria and Ireland.
+This Australian tube worm builds and inhabits white calcareous tubes up to two mm in diameter and ten cm long, with distinctive collar-like rings at irregular intervals.
+It has been found in all southern ports between Pembrokeshire and the Thames estuary, with further records of sightings from Barrow-in-Furness, Cumbria and Ireland.

 WHAT CAN YOU DO?

 - Avoid sailing or motoring through water plants and weed if possible.
 This can chop up plants and can spread them further.